ValueMelody/melody-auth/docs/s2s-api.md

 # S2S API

-Melody Auth S2S API provides abilities for server app to manage resources.
+Melody Auth S2S API provides capabilities for server applications to manage resources.

 ## Get Started
-Obtain a s2s access_token from /token endpoint by using your clientId, and clientScret as basic auth header.
-Use this access_token as bearer header to other requests.
+To get started, obtain an access_token from the /token endpoint by using your clientId and clientSecret as the Basic Auth header.
+Use this access_token as a Bearer token in the Authorization header for subsequent requests.

 - HTTP Method: `POST`
 - Content Type: `application/x-www-form-urlencoded`